DeeKahy/SoulRealm/content/School/Exersises/s6/Models and Tools for Cyber Physical Systems/Session 3 Safety requirements (part 1).md

 ![[Pasted image 20250604165600.png]]

 a)
-Yes because the property $x = y ∨ x = y + 1$ hold at every state in every execution except for the first one, where 0 cannot be 0 + 1.
+No because the property $x = y ∨ x = y + 1$ hold at every state in every execution except for the first one, where 0 cannot be 0 + 1.
 For some reason this is the case even though it breaks every second state.

 b)